jsnewby/rust_middleware/docs/middleware-guide.md

 ## Best practises running aeternal

 Broadly, aeternal has two modes of operation--population, when it loads the blockchain into the database, and serving, which exposes the database via a REST API and forwards requests to the node behind it via HTTP.
 You may run an instance of aeternal in one, or both of these modes.
-For a simple installation, the simplest way to do this is to run both, with the ‘-s -p’ options.
+For a simple installation, the easiest way to do this is to run both, with the ‘-s -p’ options.
 If you’re running a service which needs to be constantly available, it will be more sensible to run one population instance, and one or more serving instances.
 These could run from a read-only replica of the database, and many can run in parallel if scaling is required.

 In the scripts/ directory you will find systemd scripts which can be modified for these use-cases, and a python script which monitors the database and restarts aeternal if the top block is more than 10 minutes old.
 We’re working hard to squash all bugs, but we’re not there yet.
 However using the monitoring script in conjunction with systemd gives very high reliability for very little effort.